MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-destination-activator.md

 ## Prerequisites

 - Access to the Fabric **premium workspace** where your eventstream is located with **Contributor** or higher permissions.
-- If you already have a Activator you want to use, access to the **premium workspace** where your Activator is located with **Contributor** or higher permissions.
+- If you already have an Activator you want to use, access to the **premium workspace** where your Activator is located with **Contributor** or higher permissions.

 [!INCLUDE [sources-destinations-note](./includes/sources-destinations-note.md)]

 ## Add Activator as a destination

-To add a Activator destination to a default stream or derived stream, follow these steps.
+To add an Activator destination to a default stream or derived stream, follow these steps.

 1. In **Edit mode** for your eventstream, select **Add destination** on the ribbon and select **Activator** from the dropdown list.